MichaelEclavea/Reading-notes/Socket_io.md

 - So when data is being sent, the network can spread out data traffic evenly without it getting bogged down all at once.

 2. UDP is often refereed to as a connectionless protocol.
 Why is this?
 - User Datagram Protocol (UDP) is a Transport Layer protocol.
 UDP is a part of Internet Protocol suite, referred as UDP/IP suite.
 Unlike TCP, it is unreliable and connectionless protocol. ...
-User Datagram Protocol (UDP) is more efficient in terms of both latency and bandwidth.[Source](https://www.geeksforgeeks.org/user-datagram-protocol-udp/#:~:text=User%20Datagram%20Protocol%20(UDP)%20is,is%20unreliable%20and%20connectionless%20protocol.&text=User%20Datagram%20Protocol%20(UDP)%20is%20more%20efficient%20in%20terms,of%20both%20latency%20and%20bandwidth.)
+User Datagram Protocol (UDP) is more efficient in terms of both latency and bandwidth.
+[Source](https://www.geeksforgeeks.org/user-datagram-protocol-udp/#:~:text=User%20Datagram%20Protocol%20(UDP)%20is,is%20unreliable%20and%20connectionless%20protocol.&text=User%20Datagram%20Protocol%20(UDP)%20is%20more%20efficient%20in%20terms,of%20both%20latency%20and%20bandwidth.)

 3. Can a socket server application have multiple socket connections?
 - yes.that is what makes it so powerful and useful.